Drieger/iris-dataset-eda/README.md

     </tr>
 </table>

-All models had excelent results predicting the classes in the _testing_ set. _Decision Tree Classifier_ was the only one that missed 1 prediction.
-While such high scores might indicate an _overfitting_ this is not the case, this is a relatively small and easy dataset so getting results like this is expected.
+All models exhibited excellent performance in predicting classes on the testing set.
+The Decision Tree Classifier was the only model that misclassified one instance.
+While such high scores might initially suggest overfitting, this is unlikely in this case.
+The dataset is relatively small and straightforward, making achieving high accuracy expected.

 ![confusion_matrix_all](img/confusion_matrix_all.png)

-To help us visualize any errors, we also plotted the confusion matrix for each model, because only Decision Tree Classifier missed a classification, all confusion matrixes are the same except one
+To help visualize any errors, we also plotted the confusion matrix for each model.
+Since only the _Decision Tree Classifier_ misclassified one instance, all confusion matrices are identical except for the one corresponding to the Decision Tree Classifier.

 ![confusion_matrix_decision_tree](img/confusion_matrix_dt.png)

-This last one is the confusion matrix of Decision Tree classifiers, as it might be observed the error happene when the model classified as _virginica_ a _versicolor_ observation.
+This last one is the confusion matrix of the Decision Tree classifier.
+As it might be observed, the error happened when the model classified a _versicolor_ observation as _virginica_.